mothur/mothur.github.io/_wiki/create.database.md

 ### shared

-The shared parameter allows you to provide your [ shared](Shared_file) file.
-Mothur creates this file by running the [make.shared](make.shared) command.
+The shared parameter allows you to provide your [ shared](Shared_file) file. mothur creates this file by running the [make.shared](make.shared) command.

 ### relabund

-The relabund parameter allows you to provide your relative abundance file.
-Mothur creates this file by running the [get.relabund](Get.relabund) command.
+The relabund parameter allows you to provide your relative abundance file. mothur creates this file by running the [get.relabund](Get.relabund) command.

 ### count